microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 # Description

-RadioButtons is a new control that enables you to create groups of RadioButton elements easily, while also correctly supporting keyboarding and narrator functionality.
+RadioButtons is a new control that enables you to create groups of RadioButton elements easily, while also correctly supporting keyboarding and Narrator functionality.

 # Examples